 As a first step, the eSM process itself has been clearly defined and agreed.
 The workflow has been established defining how two trading parties will interact to compare their Settlement data together with the message flows and message structure definitions needed, to support this process.

-These EFET eSM standards consist of the definition of the exact message flow, message content and message structure, and matching criteria and rules for the information exchanged during an eSM process.
+These eSM standards consist of the definition of the exact message flow, message content and message structure, and matching criteria and rules for the information exchanged during an eSM process.

-EFET Compliant eSM Processes
+eSM Processes Compliant with Energy Traders Europe

 The eSM Project Workgroup has structured the eSM process on a bilateral or peer-to-peer style of interaction building on the approach developed for electronic Confirmation Matching (eCM).
-The style of interaction involves a buyer and a seller, as participants in the SM process, regardless of the process running in peer-to-peer, centralised or distributed ledger environment.
+The style of interaction involves a buyer and a seller, as participants in the eSM process, regardless of the process running in peer-to-peer, centralised or distributed ledger environment.
 The eSM process description is furthermore agnostic of the technical implementation layer so that future implementations can be built on various technologies whilst still respecting the eSM standard and thus guaranteeing interoperability between implementations.

-The EFET eSM Standards
+The eSM Standard developed by Energy Traders Europe

-The EFET eSM standards consist of the definition of the message flow, message content and message structure, and matching criteria and rules, for the information exchanged during an eSM process.
+The eSM standard consists of the definition of the message flow, message content and message structure, and matching criteria and rules, for the information exchanged during an eSM process.

-The structure of the eSM messages, and – to some extent – the content of the messages, will, where possible, reuse similar elements developed for other EFET messages that have already been defined in other EFET standards.
+The structure of the eSM messages, and – to some extent – the content of the messages, will, where possible, reuse similar elements developed for other messages that have already been defined in other standards developed by Energy Traders Europe.
 The applied data definitions and technical specifications, as laid down in CpML® will be reused where possible and applicable.
-The EFET eCM and eRR standards (and CpML® reference documentation) will therefore act as an important foundation and the eSM standards continue to demonstrate EFET’s strategic aim of developing global standards covering the complete business requirements of traders.
+The eCM and eRR standards (and CpML® reference documentation) will therefore act as an important foundation and the eSM standard continues to demonstrate the strategic aim of Energy Traders Europe to develop global standards covering the complete business requirements of traders.